Sensory & Calming10 min readUpdated 2026-07-14

 What Makes a Toy Apartment-Friendly

 • Low impact play.
-No jumping, slamming, or hard floor collisions.
+No jumping, slamming, throwing, or hard floor collisions.

 • No loud electronics.
 If it needs volume controls to be tolerable, skip it.